Synthetics Test Settings

 • Save: A button that updates the test’s selected agents to those shown in the Selections pane and then exits the dialog.

-Note: When Global Agents are selected for Agent-to-Agent or Network Mesh tests, the Protocol setting on the Ping and Traceroute tab must be changed from TCP to either ICMP or UDP.
+Note: When Global agents are selected for Agent-to-Agent or Network Mesh tests, the Protocol setting on the Ping and Traceroute tab must be changed from TCP to either ICMP or UDP.

 top | section